Police offered to arrest Will Smith, Oscars producer says

 By Lisa Richwine

-LOS ANGELES, March 31 (Reuters) - Los Angeles police were on site and ready to arrest actor Will Smith at the Academy Awards on Sunday for slapping presenter Chris Rock, the producer of the Hollywood ceremony said on Thursday.
+April 1 (Reuters) - Los Angeles police were ready to arrest actor Will Smith at the Academy Awards on Sunday for slapping presenter Chris Rock, the producer of the Hollywood ceremony said in an interview broadcast on Friday.

-"They were saying, you know, this is battery, was a word they used in that moment," Packer said in excerpts from an interview that will air Friday on ABC's "Good Morning America."
+"They were saying, you know, this is battery, was a word they used in that moment," Packer said in an interview on ABC's "Good Morning America."

 "They said, we will go get him.
 We are prepared.
 We're prepared to get him right now," Packer added.

-During the live Oscars telecast, Smith strode up to the stage after Rock made a joke about the appearance of Smith's wife, then smacked the comedian's face.
+During the live Oscars telecast, Smith strode onstage after Rock made a joke about the appearance of Smith's wife then smacked the comedian's face.

+"It was like somebody poured concrete in that room," Packer recalled.
+"It was this feeling of - what just happened?
+Is this real?"

-Less than an hour later, Smith gave a tearful speech on stage as he accepted the best actor trophy for his role in "King Richard."
+Less than an hour later, Smith gave a tearful speech as he accepted the best actor trophy for his role in "King Richard."

+As Smith walked onstage to receive the award, Packer said some audience members gave a standing ovation to offer the actor support after what had just happened.

+"All these people saw their friend at his absolute worst moment and were hoping that they could encourage him and lift him up, and that he would somehow try to make it better," he said.

 Behind the scenes, police were discussing options with Rock, Packer said.